coloshword/ExcelAgent/notes.md

     - save the sheet state now
     - add endpoint to get all sheets of the given user
     - limit it to 10 (pagination of 10)

+    - add functionality to change the name of the sheet